 Ceilings Visually inspected from floor level.
-Ceilings are formed in lath and plaster or plasterboard.
+The ceilings are of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are either lath and plaster, plastered on the hard or lined with plasterboard.
+The internal walls and partitions are of plasterboard construction.